 supervision.
 Liquid fuels are not recommended.
 Chemical fuels and open flames are prohibited inside tents.
 Chemicals fuels are not allowed to be used to start fires.

-4. Standing timber or brush is not to be cut without approval of a camp ranger.
+4. Standing timber or brush is not to be cut without approval of the Camp Ranger.

 5. Recyclable items and garbage should be separated and placed in appropriate containers in designated area.
 Please recycle to conserve our natural resources.